 6. Endorsements

 6.1.
-Campaigners are prohibited from seeking "external endorsements" - that is, an endorsement by any individual that is not a UWE Bristol student.
+Campaigners are prohibited from seeking any endorsements - that is, an endorsement from any external organisations or any associated UWE Bristol groups.

 6.2.
 For the avoidance of doubt; UWE Staff, Societies, Sports Clubs, The Students' Union Staff, and any and all external individuals/organisations (e.g. Members of Parliament, political parties, companies) must not endorse or show favour towards/against any particular candidate.